PASSIONLab/OpenEquivariance/docs/tests_and_benchmarks.rst

 these; we provide instructions below.

 We recommend you clone our repository and use an editable install to run tests and benchmarks.

-You can still test our code with a non-editable install; just download the test folder and install only the dependencies with:
+You can still test our code with a non-editable install; just download the test folder and install the non-editable package and the dependencies with:

 .. code-block:: bash